JoerdonFryeman/AudioVisualizer/README.md

 Some program settings can be specified in the config.json file.

 - You can change the audio device number.
-- On each launch, the application logs the current audio devices; device listings are therefore available in the application log.
+- Each time the app starts, it registers the current audio devices; therefore the device lists are available in the app log.
 - Modify the following parameters: channels_number, samples_number, maxsize, bands_levels, and bands.

 The default settings can be restored by deleting the config.json file and restarting the program.